+1. Variety Selection.
 Choose either of the two types: sweet or sour.
 The sweet type is preferred for eating, the sour type for processing into guyabano juice.
-The sweet type has generally small and few seeded fruits with a sub-acid flavor.
+The sweet type has generally small and few seeded fruits.
+Despite the term sweet, however, it has a sub-acid or a tint of sour flavor.

 2. Plant Propagation.
 Soursop is commonly raised from seeds.
 However, it can also be propagated using bareroot transplants and asexually by marcotting (air layering), budding and grafting.
 The seeds to be used for seedling production should be obtained from hardy and prolific plants with medium to large-sized fruits of desirable qualities.
 After extracting from the fruit, the seeds should be washed in tap water and air-dried.
 They may be stored temporarily but it is better to plant immediately.